consensusnetworks/consensus-port/README.md

 ## Setup

+Port comprises a NuxtJS SSR app with a Node/TypeScript backend and Vue/TypeScript frontend that can be deployed in a Docker container.

-Port is built with NuxtJS, Tailwind CSS, and Chart.js.
+Port's backend is made up of a GraphQL server and microservice APIs that integrate with ✻ Accumulate.
+Port's frontend uses Tailwind CSS and Chart.js.

 ![NuxtJS](https://img.shields.io/badge/Nuxt-black?style=for-the-badge&logo=nuxt.js&logoColor=white)
 ![Tailwind CSS](https://img.shields.io/badge/tailwindcss-%2338B2AC.svg?style=for-the-badge&logo=tailwind-css&logoColor=white)